Exclusive $1,000 Free Bets!

 It’s pretty much a mirror image of the app, with a broader display showing more of the menus in one view.
 And it’s fast.
 If you’ve used the app, you should be able to easily navigate the web version.
 The platform is stable and didn’t stall or crash during any of our testing.
 Not much else to say here that isn’t covered in other sections.

-Pricing and odds at PointsBet NJ: A
+Pricing and betting options at PointsBet NJ: A

 Pricing on fixed odds markets is very good.
 During the NFL season, we often found reduced juice on NFL games: -105 on both sides.
 For regular season basketball, they post standard 20-cent lines with -110 both sides or -105 and -115.
 Moneylines are comparable with the other best-priced options in legal markets.
 That said, we noticed at one point during the AAF season (Alliance of American Football) that spread prices were -112 all around, likely because the AAF is an “inefficient” market.